gnosischain/documentation/docs/bridges/tokenbridge/amb-bridge.md

 ### Bridge Validators

 For a message/tokens to be relayed to another network, bridge validators need to affirm the transaction.
-Bridge validators are run by trusted members of the Gnosis community.
+Bridge validators are run by trusted members of the Gnosis community and ZK Light Client validator Telepathy.
 The [long-term roadmap](/bridges/roadmap) is to move towards [trustless bridges](/bridges/roadmap#trustless-bridges) using [zero-knowledge proofs from light clients](/bridges/roadmap#zero-knowledge-light-clients) or other trust-minimized techniques.

 ### Current Bridge Validators